Showing posts with label Quest - RPG. Show all posts

 Ultima V: Warriors of Destiny

-Atari Legend is playing Father Christmas with a fantastic run-up to Christmas by releasing something special every day throughout December.
-It wasn't until the 7th when they released an HDD-patched download of Ultima 5 did I become intrigued.
-I've not played any Ultima before and this looks especially interesting so I had to try it!
+Atari Legend is playing Santa with a fantastic run-up to Christmas by releasing something special every day throughout December.
+It wasn't until the 7th when they released an HDD-patched download of Ultima 5 that I became intrigued by their offer.
+Wow, that doesn't sound right, 1-6 where ace.
+Doh!

 Looks like I'm in a pretty cosy place and very glam too.